cs0320-s24/mock-jehaile-jlryu/README.md

     4. Run the command 'npm start'
     5. Navigate to the url: http://localhost:8000/
     6. Click the login in button to interact with the data
     7. Type in load_file <csv file>, to load.
 We have mocked data for csv1.csv, csv2.csv and    csv3.csv.
     8. AFTER loading a file you can either view or search it.
     9. To view, simply type view after a file is loaded with a success message.
     10. To search, we offer two options of searching functionality: view by column header name or view by column index.
+We have six mocked data responses.
         10.1.1 To search csv1.csv by column index: 'search 1 Black' should output RI Black $770.26 30424.80376, .73, 6%
         10.1.2 To search csv1.csv by column header: 'search Employed Percent 4%' should output